What is the Master Plan?

 - Building a capital reserve for future programs and facilities

 The state has set a 75% recycling goal for all counties in Florida.
-Currently, Broward County is recycling approximately 32% of its waste, down from an estimated 39% in 2023.
+Currently, the recycling rate in Broward County is 38%.
 The surcharge funding will be used to help reverse that trend and move the County closer to the state goal through increased education, access, and participation.
+Click here to read the detailed financial plan memo.

 Next Steps for the Master Plan